Skip to main content

 Description

 In your workspace settings, under the Secrets detection section, you can configure the filepaths you want to exclude from secrets detection.
-These excluded filepaths will be applied to all repositories monitored by GitGuardian.
+You can link specific repositories to these excluded filepaths, ensuring that the exclusion only applies to those repositories.

 When a secret is leaked on an excluded filepath: